-Bryce Canyon National Park is an amazing area full of fascinating geological structures.
+Bryce Canyon National Park is a fantastic area full of fascinating geological structures.
 It is famous for its stunning red, orange, and white Columns or Pinnacles of weathered limestone rock formations called Hoodoo.
 The Park offers short-medium and strenuous hikes for nature lovers and scenic overlooks for photography enthusiasts.

 – Bryce Canyon plateau rim is lined by a 30 km /18 miles (one-way) paved road that starts from the entrance gate and ends up at Rainbow & Yovimpa Point, the southernmost point of the Park.

 – The best way to save money is to buy the ” Annual pass ”, a card which allows you to visit all the parks managed by the NPS.
-It costs 80$ x vehicle and lasts 1 year.
-If you are visiting only the Bryce Canyon the fee is 35$ x vehicle.
+It costs 80 USD x vehicle and lasts 1 year.
+So, for example, if you visit Bryce Canyon only, the fee is 35 USD x vehicle.

-– Bryce Canyon can be easily explored by car and each viewpoint has its own parking lot as well as the Visitors center located at the entrance of the Park.
-Since the parking lots are not that big, during the summer season (above all august) could be a bit difficult to find a space.
-An additional car park is close to the Visitor center.
-You can also leave the car in Bryce Canyon city, the town next to the entrance gate and take the free shuttle bus in the immediate vicinity of the Ruby’s Inn Hotel and the Ruby’s Campground.
+– Bryce Canyon can be easily explored by car, and each viewpoint has its parking lot as well as the Visitors Center located at the entrance of the Park.
+As the parking lots are not that big, during the summer season (above all August), it could be a bit difficult to find a space.
+An additional car park is close to the Visitor Center.
+You can also leave the car in Bryce Canyon City, the town next to the entrance gate and take the free shuttle bus near the Ruby’s Inn Hotel and the Ruby’s Campground.

 – Shuttle bus map:

-– If you want to visit the other overlooks in the southern side of the park till the end of the road (last overlooks are Rainbow point and Yovimpa point) you have to go with your own car.
-Along the road you’ll find small parking lots over the viewpoints.
-This side is less spectacular than the Amphitheater, so if you don’t have time or you want to enjoy several hiking trails, skip it (completing the trip takes more than 1 hours).
-Alternatively, twice a day – 9 am and 1.30 pm-, the park offers a free bus guided tour (called rainbow bus tour) along the scenic drive and the southern viewpoints.
-The tour lasts around 3 hour and in the peak season it’s better to book in advance.
+If you decide to visit the other overlooks on the park’s southern side till the end of the road (the last overlooks are Rainbow point and Yovimpa point), you have to self-drive.
+Along the road, you’ll find small parking lots close to the viewpoints.
+This side of the park is less spectacular than the Amphitheater, so if you don’t have time or want to enjoy several hiking trails, skip it (completing the trip takes more than 1 hours).
+Alternatively, twice a day – 9 am and 1.30 pm, the park offers a free bus guided tour (called rainbow bus tour) along the scenic drive and the southern viewpoints.
+The tour lasts around 3 hours, and in the peak season, it’s better to book in advance.

-– Over 100 km / 65 miles of hiking trails offer an amazing view throughout the stunning and colorful pinnacles of the park.
+Over 100 km / 65 miles of hiking trails offer an amazing view throughout the park’s stunning and colourful pinnacles.
 Trails start from the overlooks along the main road.
 You’ll find easy, moderate and strenuous hikes with different length and duration.

-– If you like horse riding, there are some trails that can be done with an horse guided tour.
-Ask at the Visitor Center or at Bryce Canyon Lodge.
+– If you like horse riding, some trails can be made with a horse guided tour.
+Ask at the Visitor Center or Bryce Canyon Lodge.

-– It’s possible to sleep inside the Park at Bryce Canyon Lodge or in 2 campgrounds (North and Sunset), located in close proximity to the visitor center.
+– It’s possible to sleep inside the Park at Bryce Canyon Lodge or in 2 campgrounds (North and Sunset), located close to the Visitor Centre.
 Reservations are highly recommended during the peak season.
-Backcountry camping is permitted only in designated campsite and a backcountry permit must be obtained at the Visitor Center prior to any overnight trips.
+Backcountry camping is permitted only in the designated campsite, and a backcountry permit must be obtained at the Visitor Center before any overnight trips.

 – Pets are only allowed on paved areas, including park viewpoints, the Rim Trail between Sunset and Sunrise point as well as park campgrounds.
-They are not allowed on hiking trails.
+They are not permitted on hiking trails.

-– The best season for visiting the Park is from april to october when days are pleasant.
-Summer monsoons thunderstorms are common between July and September.
-During the winter season it’s very cold and the park is often covered by the snow due to the high elevation (2400 meters to 2700 meters) but most overlooks are open.
-August is the most crowd month.
+– The best season for visiting the Park is from April to October, when days are pleasant.
+However, thunderstorms are frequent between July and September.
+It’s freezing during the winter season, and the snow often covers the park due to the high elevation (2400 meters to 2700 meters), but most overlooks are open.
+August is the most crowded month.

-– The closest town where to find an accommodation out of the park are Bryce Canyon city (only 1 km from the entrance gate and served by the free shuttle bus), Tropic (11 km) or Panguitch (40 km).
+– The closest towns where to find accommodations out of the park are Bryce Canyon City (only 1 km from the entrance gate and served by the free shuttle bus), Tropic (11 km) or Panguitch (40 km).
 We slept in Panguitch at Purple Sage Motel.
-Next to the Bryce canyon city hotels there is a big space where you can park the car and 3 stops of the free shuttle bus.
+Close to the Bryce Canyon City Hotels, there is a big space where you can park the car and also 3 stops of the free shuttle bus.